 If today being mobile is the most important feature for every business platform, tomorrow Artificial Intelligence will be a must and the day after, there will probably be no more physical devices.

 Coping with all the evolutions can only be achieved by agile, innovative companies with the vision to continuously improve their solutions and offer better platforms to their clients.

 This is why your ideal solution should be scalable enough to suit your business both now and in five years’ time.

 Challenge your processes

 Expense management is only reviewed when companies need to reduce costs.
 While lowering your reimbursement cap can save you some money, it will also frustrate your employees.

 There is a much simpler exercise that will help you lower your cost while increasing your productivity.
 Challenge your processes.
-Why do we work with expense report ?
-Why do we manually check expenses against policy ?
-Is there a way to automate controls ?
+Why do we work with expense reports?
+Why do we manually check expenses against policy?
+Is there a way to automate controls?

 These questions help you look for other and better solutions.

-Users will be able to snap pictures of their receipts in real-time, giving the finance team instant overview on the spendings and allow them to anticipate cash flows movements.
+Users will be able to snap pictures of their receipts in real-time, giving the finance team an instant overview of the spendings and allowing them to anticipate cash flows movements.